vminvsky/political-manifestos/README.md

 The VADER model used for sentiment analysis is located in the `for_sentiment_analysis.ipynb` file.

+The topic modelling was conducted in R, and the file is `manifesto_stm_sicss.R`.

 ## Visuals
 The visuals folder contains the visuals of our results.